google/proto-lens/proto-lens-tutorial/README.md

 ## Oneof Generation

-Oneof fields within a Message are generated as fields in the records, where the field is a `Maybe` due to paritiality of deserializing.
+`oneof` fields within a `message` are generated as fields in the records, where the field is a `Maybe` due to paritiality of deserializing.
 The values are defined by a coproduct type.

-A Message with a `oneof` may be defined in a file `foo.proto`:
+A `message` with a `oneof` may be defined in a file `foo.proto`:
 ```
 syntax="proto3"